ketkeearyamane/build-tool-examples/README.md

 Follow the steps below to create the custom Greeting plugin.
 Since we're using Kotlin as the build script language, you need to write all the custom plugin code in the `build.gradle.kts` file.

 1. Add a class `Greeting` as shown below.
 This class extends the _**DefaultTask**_, which will write the "Hello World!" message to files.
 Remember, all classes in Gradle are always final.
 So, you need to declare your class as `open` when you want to extend it later.
-   The class takes inputs through 2 variables - `message` for the greeting message and `outputFiles` to hold the output files.
+The class takes inputs into 2 variables - `message` for the greeting message and `outputFiles` to hold the output files.
 It has a function `printMessage` annotated with `@TaskAnnotation` which defines the actual logic of the task.

    ![Greeting class code extending the default task executing custom logic for the plugin](images/add_greeting_class.png)

 2. Add the `GreetingPluginExtension` class which defines 2 properties - `message` for the greeting message and `outputFiles` for the output files.
-If you want to set the values for the properties in this class itself and not allow anyone to override them, declare them with the
+If you want to set the values for the properties in this class itself and not allow anyone to override them, declare them with the `val` keyword.
-   `val` keyword.
 If you want to configure these properties later, declare them with the `var` keyword.

    ![GreetingPluginExtension code defining properties required for the task](images/add_greeting_plugin_extension_class.png)

 3. Add the plugin definition code in a `GreetingPlugin` class.
 The plugin will create a `GreetingPluginExtension` object and set up a task `hello` which uses the configuration and executes the logic of writing the message to output files.
 The `hello` task will be included in the task-group
    `greeting`.

    ![GreetingPlugin class code which sets up the 'hello' task for Greeting Plugin](images/add_greeting_plugin_class.png)

 4. Configure the `GreetingPluginExtension` to set values for its properties.

    ![Configuring properties for the GreetingPluginExtension object](images/configure_greeting_plugin.png)

 5. Add the `buildFile` function which configures the location for the "a.txt" and "b.txt" files.
 Apply the plugin using `apply<GreetingPlugin>()` at the top of your build file.

    ![Apply plugin command](images/apply_plugin.png)

 6. Build the project and run `gradle tasks` to check if the new task `hello' is now included in your project's tasks.

    ![Listing tasks and checking if the greeting task is included](images/list_gradle_tasks.png)

 7. You can also run a build scan using `gradle build --scan` to share your build reports to other teams.

 8. Run the `hello` task using `gradle -q hello`.
 This command will write your greeting message to the output files "a.txt" and "b.txt" under your build folder.